 - The Subdivision and Development Servicing Bylaw sets out the requirements for the works and services required to support the subdivision or development of land.
 Developers install required improvements at their expense.
 Improvements can include: new or upgraded service connections, sidewalks, streetlights, roads, crosswalks, or increasing capacity of Delta's water, sewer or storm infrastructure.

 - The Development Cost Charges Bylaw enables the City to collect fees from developers to help offset the costs associated with new development.
 The charges help finance: roads, drainage, sewer and water projects and parkland acquisition.
+Not-for-profit housing developments may be eligible for a waiver of Delta's DCCs.
+See Delta's DCC Waiver Bylaw for more information.

 - The Tree Protection and Regulation Bylaw regulates the cutting of trees in Delta and establishes requirements for tree replacement.